Can melatonin and sleeping pills be taken at the same time?

 Medicines that may interact with melatonin

-- Sedatives and hypnotics Benzodiazepines: Commonly used to treat anxiety and sleep disorders, these drugs may increase the sedative effect of melatonin.
+• Sedatives and Hypnotics Benzodiazepines: commonly used to treat anxiety and sleep disorders, these drugs can increase the sedative effect of melatonin.
+Examples: temazepam, diazepam

-- Sedative antihistamines: Drugs such as diphenhydramine (Benadryl) are known to cause drowsiness and may interact with melatonin.
+• Sedative antihistamines: these drugs, such as diphenhydramine, are known to cause drowsiness and may interact with melatonin.
+Example: benadryl

-- Opioid analgesics: Used to treat pain, these drugs can also increase the sedative effects of melatonin.
+• Opioid analgesics: Used to treat pain, these drugs can also increase the sedative effects of melatonin.
+Examples: codeine, morphine

-- Muscle relaxants: These drugs, often prescribed to relieve muscle spasms, may increase the drowsiness induced by melatonin.
+• Muscle relaxants: These drugs, often prescribed to relieve muscle spasms, can increase the drowsiness induced by melatonin.

-- Other Herbs and Supplements : Certain supplements such as 5-HTP, kava, and St. John‘s Wort may also increase sedation when taken with melatonin.
+• Other herbs and supplements : Certain supplements such as 5-HTP, kava, and St John’s wort can also increase sedation when taken with melatonin.

 Risk of bleeding